schatzlab/appliedgenomics2022/assignments/assignment2/README.md

 Download the reads and reference genome from: [https://github.com/schatzlab/appliedgenomics2022/blob/main/assignments/assignment2/asm.tgz?raw=true](https://github.com/schatzlab/appliedgenomics2022/blob/main/assignments/assignment2/asm.tgz?raw=true)

-Note I have provided both paired-end and mate-pairs reads (see included README for details).
+Note we have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

 - Question 1a.
 How long is the reference genome?
 [Hint: Try `samtools faidx`]
 - Question 1b.
 How many reads are provided and how long are they?
 Make sure to measure each file separately [Hint: Try `FastQC`]